culturedigitalskills/2024-360-digitisation/episodes/viewing-publishing.Rmd

 ## Spherical panorama images (with distortion)

-These are the unwrapped version of the images resulting by stitching the photograaph taken with a fish-eye lens.
-They can be fully mapped onto a [360 viewer](https://panoviewer.toolforge.org/#Nebel_Schienen_Panorama.jpg)
+These are the unwrapped version of the images resulting by stitching the photograph taken with a fish-eye lens.
+They can be fully mapped onto a [360 viewer](https://panoviewer.toolforge.org/#Nebel_Schienen_Panorama.jpg) however we can simple publish them in this format because they can also easely be re-mapped using the viewer.

 ![360° Panorama einer Bahnstrecke bei Nebel, DerMische, under [ CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Nebel_Schienen_Panorama.jpg) ](https://upload.wikimedia.org/wikipedia/commons/2/2c/Nebel_Schienen_Panorama.jpg)